Melody (2015 film)

-Melody (ಮೆಲೋಡಿ) is a 2015 Indian Kannada-language film directed by Srivatsa, starring Rajesh Krishnan, Karthika Menon, Chethan Gandharva and Akshatha Marla in lead roles.
+Melody is a 2015 Indian Kannada-language film directed by Nanjuda Krishna, starring Rajesh Krishnan, Karthika Menon, Chethan Gandharva and Akshatha Marla in lead roles.

 Plot

 Kiran is a software engineer who falls in love with Anu.
 Since Kiran has no experience with women, his friend Madhu acts as Kiran on Facebook and befriends Anu.
 A confused Anu tells Kiran's friend Benny "to check on him".